 Request Deadlines.

-A covered entity requesting a change in entity type pursuant to section 95835(c)(2)(A) must make the request to the Executive Officer by September 30 of the first calendar year after the end of a compliance period.
+A covered entity or opt-in covered entity requesting a change in entity type pursuant to section 95835(c)(2)(A) or 95835(c)(1)(A), respectively, must make the request to the Executive Officer by September 30 of the first calendar year after the end of a compliance period.

 A covered entity or opt-in covered entity requesting a change in entity type pursuant to section 95835(c)(2)(B) has 30 days from the completion of the MRR cessation of reporting provisions per section 95101(i), or within 30 calendar days of the finalization of the ownership change, whichever is sooner, to request to remain in the Program and apply as a voluntarily associated entity.